Do Long Tail Keywords Matter in Search Engine Optimization?

 - Secondary keywords decrease the chances of penalizing your website for keyword stuffing issue.

-- Secondary keywords generates more on-topic search terms which could drive high targeted organic traffic.
+- Secondary keywords generate more on-topic search terms which could drive high targeted organic traffic.

 - On-page topic keywords build a well-structured web page.

-Even though long-tail keyword phrases and secondary keyword phrases are looking like similar, both they have common and distinct features.
-In many cases secondary keywords are more than 2-3 words long.
+Even though long-tail keyword phrases and secondary keyword phrases are looking similar, both they have common and distinct features.
+In many cases, secondary keywords are more than 2-3 words long.
 And sometimes secondary keywords could have a few monthly searches.

 The Importance of Long Tail Keywords in SEO

 #1.
 Easy To Rank